Flexi-ai/flexi/README.md

 # FlexiAI

-FlexiAI is a flexible AI solution that provides a unified interface for multiple AI providers.
+FlexiAI is a flexible AI solution that provides a unified interface for multiple AI providers, including OpenAI, Anthropic.
+Claude, Gemini, Deepseek, Perplexity, Groq, AssemblyAI, and Qwen.
+It offers a RESTful API with Swagger documentation, built with TypeScript for type safety, and fast and efficient with Bun runtime.
+It also includes comprehensive validation using Zod and a modern development setup with ESLint and Prettier.

 ## Features

-- Multiple AI provider support (OpenAI, Anthropic, Claude, Gemini, Deepseek, Perplexity, Groq, AssemblyAI, ElevenLabs, and Qwen)
+- Multiple AI provider support (OpenAI, Anthropic, Claude, Gemini, Deepseek, Perplexity, Groq, AssemblyAI, and Qwen)
 - RESTful API with Swagger documentation
 - Built with TypeScript for type safety
 - Fast and efficient with Bun runtime